Dordogne Food & Wine Tour - September 8-15, 2023 - 2 spots left,

 Composed mostly of boxwood (over 150,000 of them,) sculpted during the mid-1800s into animals and other fanciful figures; the gardens will offer some time for peaceful contemplation.
 There's a lovely little terrace cafe here also, so we'll relax and enjoy a sip and nibble as we take in the spectacular view of the Dordogne Valley.

-- Ground transportation to and from Bergerac train station.
+- Ground transportation to and from Bordeaux train station.

 - Charming Double-occupancy Rooms with king or queen beds (all with en-suite bathrooms).
 Sorry, there are no single rooms available on this tour.

-- 6 breakfasts featuring fresh pastries from the local bakery, 4 lunches, and 6 dinners including local wines.
-Some evening meals will be prepared by our personal chef, some will be enjoyed at local eateries, and a few will be prepared by our group.
+- 6 breakfasts featuring fresh pastries from the local bakery, 4 lunches, and 6 dinners including award-winning French wines.
+Evening meals will be prepared by our personal chef Lisa Jonsson.

 - All field trips and ground transportation.